selemondev/nuxt-ui-vue/README.md

 ### Component registration

-With NuxtLabs-UI-Vue, you have the flexibility to register components precisely as you wish:
+With Nuxt-UI-Vue, you have the flexibility to register components precisely as you wish:

 ### Import All Components

-To import all the components provided by `NuxtLabs-UI-Vue`, add `NuxtLabsUI` in your main entry file as shown below:
+To import all the components provided by `Nuxt-UI-Vue`, add `NuxtLabsUI` in your main entry file as shown below:

 ```ts
 import { createApp } from 'vue'